B.3 Inclusive Governance

 Other bodies were developed in DC Greens for specific decisions.
 For instance, an Equity Cell was established, composed of staff from different levels.
 Among other things, this group is charged to review the equitable distribution of labor in DC Greens, and along with the executive director, has approval power over the organization’s hiring plan.

 Inclusive governance also requires people to approach disagreements and conflicts in a healthy way, a difficult skill for many to master.
-Instead of holding tensions generatively, most people tend to avoid it.
+Instead of holding tensions generatively, most people tend to avoid them.
 Anouska Bhattacharyya at YWCA Boston says, “Dissent is not a dirty word, but most of us are socialized to not rock the boat, to keep opinions to ourselves.
 Or we feel if I disagreed with you, somehow I’ve caused harm.
 Ultimately, we can’t have a candid conversation.
 If you are my boss and I think, well, you like Kit Kats, so I’m just gonna keep my mouth shut about Snickers.
 So teaching folks how to offer up different viewpoints, especially when the stakes get higher than a candy bar, is really important.
 It may be you still decide as my boss to go ahead and only offer Kit Kats, but at least I feel like I did justice to myself by sharing what I thought was preferable.”

 To turn away from a traditional model of leadership that has a false veneer of perfectionism, infallibility, and absolute authority, vulnerability is essential.
 Mark Liu at Grassroots Global Justice Alliance says, “There’ll be some level of accountability people want from leaders.
 Their feelings might get hurt.
 So it’s important to make sure leaders feel resourced and present and have the capacity to not to be reactive, but actually really listen and take things in.”
 Setting this tone, Liu believes, allows “people to be vulnerable and share their truths and then hopefully be able to move forward and actually have some type of resolution or restoration.
 People have to be able to come with their best selves and are willing to take some level of risk and be uncomfortable.”